32-Year-Old Pitcher – Boston Red Sox

 David Price Contract Information:

-Agreed to a one-year, $10.1 million contract with the Rays in January 2013, avoiding arbitration.
+Agreed to a seven-year, $217 million contract with the Red Sox in December of 2015.

 To instantly reveal our fantasy analysis of every player – including David Price – simply subscribe now.